dario-vega/demo-lab-baggage/README.md

 ## The Serverless Logic Tier
 The logic tier of the three-tier architecture represents the brains of the application.
 Integrating these components: an API Gateway, Streams, and Functions; in your logic tier can be revolutionary.
 The features of these services allow you to build a serverless production application that is highly available, scalable, and secure.
-Your application could use thousands of servers, however, by leveraging this pattern you do not have to manage even a single one.
+Your application can use thousands of servers, however, by leveraging this pattern you do not have to manage even a single one.

 In addition, by using these managed services together you gain the following benefits:
 *	No operating systems to choose, secure, patch, or manage.